For urgent consular assistance call

 Entry and exit conditions can change at short notice.
 Contact the nearest embassy or consulate for details about visas, currency, customs and quarantine rules.

-If you're staying in Côte d'Ivoire, expect travel bans, curfews and other restrictions on your movement.
-Wearing face masks in public is compulsory.
+If you're visiting Côte d'Ivoire, you may experience travel bans, curfews and other restrictions on your movement.

 You need an exit permit from the National Museum to take art objects from Côte d'Ivoire.